ogierpaul/tree2tabular/Readme.md

 * Inside the hierarchy: is the name of the node

 ### id_generation parameter
-* uuid: generate a unique id for each node if no id provided
+* `uuid` : generate a unique id for each node if no id provided
-* name: use the name of the node as id if no id provided
+* `name` : use the name of the node as id if no id provided
-* error: raise an error if no id provided
+* `error` : raise an error if no id provided
+* `incremental` : generate an incremental id for each node if no id provided, expects only integer value

 ### Output structure
 #### Creation of column names using the `name` parameter